Top 5 Tips to Find YOUR Perfect Tenant

-Much of the financial success that comes from rental investment property depends on a landlord’s ability to secure great renters and tenants.
+Much of the financial success that comes from a rental investment property depends on a landlord’s ability to secure great applicants and then tenants.
 You want to find a tenant that will not only pay the rent on time but one that will keep your property in good condition.

 Do not leave accepting a renter to the luck of the draw.
 There have been many a landlord that quickly accepted the security deposit and first month’s rent only to spend thousands in repairs and legal fees.
 There are some steps that you can take that will help to ensure that you find a good tenant.